Expressways of China: Tollways

 China has an extensive tollway system, which composed of nearly all expressways as well as having around 70% of the world's tollways.
 Tolls are roughly around CNY 0.5 per kilometer, and minimum rates (e.g. CNY 5) usually apply regardless of distance.
 However, some are more expensive (the Jinji Expressway costs around CNY 0.66 per kilometer) and some are less expensive (the Jingshi Expressway in Beijing costs around CNY 0.33 per kilometer).
 It is noteworthy that cheaper expressways do not necessarily mean poorer roads or a greater risk of traffic congestion.

 Roads in Tibet and Hainan are all toll free.
 In Tibet, this is done to stimulate economic development, whereas in Hainan, the cost is covered by a provincial fuel tax, first instated in 1994.
-Tolls are waived nationwide during national holidays, such as Golden Week, and regionally for locally-observed holidays.
+Tolls are waived nationwide during national holidays, such as Golden Week, and regionally for locally observed holidays.
 For example, Xinjiang makes all expressway travel free during Eid al-Fitr and Eid al-Adha.

 Expressway planning is performed by the Ministry of Transport of the People's Republic of China.
 Unlike the road networks in most nations, most Chinese expressways are not directly owned by the state, but rather are owned by for-profit corporations (which have varying amounts of public and private ownership) which borrow money from banks or securities markets based on revenue from projected tollways.
 Examples of these corporations include Huabei Expressway Co., Ltd., Northeast Expressway Co., Ltd., Hunan Changyong Expressway Co., Ltd., and Guangxi Wuzhou Transportation Co., Ltd. One reason for this is that Chinese provinces, which are responsible for road building, have extremely limited powers to tax and even fewer powers to borrow.

 Since the late-1990s, there were proposals to fund public highways by means of a fuel tax, but this was voted down by the National People's Congress.

 China's tollways were criticized for having excessively high toll fees.
 According to Zhongxin.com, by reducing toll fees, it will lead to logistic costs reductions, another problem encountered by the country's expressway system.
 Reforms of the tollway system were planned by the National People's Congress with the inclusion of cost reduction of bridges.

+However, the toll system was also praised by the World Bank for encouraging construction/maintenance, discouraging overuse, and not unduly favouring roads over other forms of transportation like rail.